 1996: Spiro Agnew, who served as the 39th vice president of the United States from 1969 to 1973 under President Richard Nixon, dies of leukemia at age 77 in Berlin, Md.
 Agnew's time as vice president came to an end with his resignation in 1973 after pleading no contest to a federal income tax evasion charge, making him the only vice president in United States history to resign because of criminal charges.

-1997: Actor and comedian Red Skelton dies from pneumonia at the age of 84 in Rancho Mirage, Calif.
+1997: Actor and comedian Red Skelton, best known for his national radio and television acts between 1937 and 1971 and as host of the television program "The Red Skelton Show," dies from pneumonia at the age of 84 in Rancho Mirage, California.

 2001: The New York Stock Exchange reopens for trading after the September 11 terrorist attacks, the longest closure since the Great Depression.
 Professional sporting events also resumed following a six-day hiatus after the attacks.

 2002: Kelly Clarkson's first single "A Moment Like This" is released (as a double-A side single with "Before Your Love").
 The song, which also appeared on Clarkson's first album, "Thankful," eventually topped the Billboard Hot 100.